 Solution lifecycle management is synonymous with the consumer brands we use every day.
 We’re all familiar with the coordinated, ‘always-on’ strategies for the whole product lifecycle used by brands such as Apple, Amazon and Netflix to keep us coming back for more.

 In the IT space, pure SaaS companies such as Salesforce and Microsoft have been implementing this continuous lifecycle management approach too.
-Continuous workflows and post-sale ‘customer success’ models drive adoption, expansion and renewal.
+Continuous workflows and post-sale ‘customer success’ models drive adoption, upsell and renewal.

 Driven by business outcomes

 Now hardware-based vendors are moving into this arena with software subscriptions and consumption-based models.
 One of the key drivers of this transition is business outcomes – if the end user isn’t getting the business value or the outcome they expect from a solution, they will not fully adopt it, buy any more of it, or renew their licences.